Blogger Logo

 Blogger Logo 2010-2013

-In 2010, a few highlights appeared on the emblem, which revived it and made it three-dimensional.
+In 2010, a few highlights were added to the emblem, reviving it and giving it a three-dimensional look.
 There is also a gradient transition of many shades of orange.
 A special concentration of light spots is observed at the top left.
 The rounding of the corners has become much more pronounced.
 Intra-letter gaps were shaped like narrow slits.
 The lower part “B” is stretched even more horizontally.
 But the designers removed the text from the official logo and suggested using only the icon.

 2013 – 2016